tony-42069/ai-tools-for-cre-professionals/README.md

-e# AI Tools for Commercial Real Estate Professionals 🏢
+# AI Tools for Commercial Real Estate Professionals 🏢

 In the rapidly evolving world of commercial real estate, leveraging cutting-edge AI tools can give brokers and investors a significant competitive advantage.
 This curated list of AI-powered resources can transform various aspects of your work.